"Within-trial" prognostic score adjustment is targeted maximum likelihood estimation: ATE estimation methods in RCTs

 In the context of a simple trial with 1:1 randomization there is a version of the TMLE update step is relatively easy to explain.
 The condition that any regression model $\tilde\mu$ would have to meet in order to be unbiased when used in a plug-in estimator of the ATE in an RCT is

 because by randomization $\E[Y(a)] = \E[Y|A=a]$.
 Since we cannot take exact expectations in the sample to calculate $\E[Y|A=1] - \E[Y|A=0]$ we replace these terms with sample averages

-This is just the unadjusted estimate of the effect, which is known to be unbiased in an RCT.
-In other words, we would like our TML estimate to be equal on average to the unadjusted estimate.
-This seems redundant but it is important because we will use the updated regression models to perform \textit{inference}: that is where the gain in efficiency will come from.
+This is just the unadjusted estimate of the effect, which is known to be unbiased specifically in an RCT setting (but not in an observational study).
+In other words, in an RCT, we would like our TML estimate to be equal on average to the unadjusted estimate.
+This seems redundant but it is important because we will use the updated regression models to perform \textit{inference} as well as to estimate the effect: that is where the gain in efficiency will come from.
 The point estimate will be the same (on average) as the unadjusted one, but the confidence intervals will generally be tighter because we will use the updated regression models to calculate the SE and reduce outcome variance that is explainable with covariates.
-The SE for TMLE is calculated the same way as shown in \autoref{eq:asympvar}, but using the updated machine-learning regression $\hat\mu^*$.
+The SE for TMLE is calculated the same way as shown in \autoref{eq:asympvar} for the ANCOVA plug-in estimator, but using the updated machine-learning regression $\hat\mu^*$, i.e

+\citet{Schuler+2022+151+171} derive an expression for this variance (see their Appendix A.2) that makes it clear that the variance depends critically on the mean-squared error of $\hat\mu^*$.
 The (usually larger) standard error for the unadjusted estimate can also be calculated with the same formula, setting $\hat\mu(a, W)$ equal to the constants $ \tilde\Psi_a$.